-Asian Turkey Quinoa Meatballs are packed with flavor and simple to make!
+Asian Turkey Meatballs are packed with flavor and simple to make!
 The meatballs are covered with a sweet and sticky Asian glaze that will leave you coming back for seconds.
 These quinoa meatballs are an easy dinner or make a great appetizer.
-Serve over rice, quinoa or eat alone!
+Serve over rice, or quinoa, or eat alone!

 Ground Turkey: Use 93% lean/7% fat ground turkey for a healthier version of the meatballs.
 Another alternative to ground turkey is ground pork, ground chicken or ground beef.

 Cooked Quinoa: Cook your quinoa according to the directions on the package.
 Any type of quinoa is fine, however red quinoa does hold together better.

 Egg: The purpose of the egg is to hold the meatball together.
 This is very important-don't skip this ingredient!